 The Toll Great Fire of 1871 is Enormous

-While Michigan’s official death toll numbered at least 10, there was likely many more.
+While Michigan’s official death toll numbered at least 10, there were likely many more.
 In 1871, hundreds to thousands of lumberjacks, labor, and peddling salespeople spread out across the state, along with thinly populated settlements in the remote area across Michigan, making it impossible to ensure an accurate number of lives taken.
 In the end, the fire raged across the upper Midwest over an estimated 2 1/4 million acres of land and destroyed at least 4 billion feet of prime timber.
 It took almost 2,500 lives, including approximately 800 in Peshtigo alone.

 For weeks after the fires, newspapers tracked accounts of relief committees set up at Port Huron, Manistee, and Holland.
 In some cases, residents were returning to the area to start the rebuilding process.
 Small homes were built for shelter during the winter months.
 Lumber companies offered men pay rates up to $35 per month during the winter to go into the burned-out areas and harvest the available timber.
 Sand Beach was totally burned out.
 Merchants in nearby towns such as Packs, Jenks, and Co in Rock Falls purchased any store goods that managed to be salvaged.
 It was feared that Sand Beach would be abandoned.